Skip to content

 handler): WorkerInferConsumerHandlerEntry<TContract, TName>;

-Define a type-safe handler for a specific consumer in a contract.
+Define a type-safe handler for a specific consumer or RPC in a contract.

 Supports two patterns: